 4. Noah Purifoy Desert Art Museum

-Noah Purifoy was a visual artist and sculptor who spent most of his life between Los Angeles and Joshua Tree.
-He moved to Joshua Tree in the 1980s and dedicated the last fifteen years of his life to creating The Noah Purifoy Desert Art Museum.
-His museum sits on 10 acres (4 hectares) of land in the Mojave desert and consists of over 100 large sculptures that are made of found objects or junk.
-Noah had limited funds and collected his materials from anywhere he could.
-He incorporated items such as old furniture, broken electronics, and even a toilet.
+Noah Purifoy was a visual artist and sculptor whose work bridged the urban landscapes of Los Angeles and the stark beauty of Joshua Tree.
+In the 1980s, he relocated to Joshua Tree and devoted the final 15 years of his life to creating the Noah Purifoy Desert Art Museum.
+Spanning 10 acres (4 hectares) in the Mojave Desert, the open-air museum features over 100 large-scale sculptures crafted from found objects and discarded materials.
+With limited resources, Purifoy sourced items like old furniture, broken electronics, and even a toilet, transforming them into thought-provoking works of art.

 63030 Blair Lane, Joshua Tree, California 9225